mackenziewillborn/TSH_Assignment/README.md

   + Age
   + Gender
   + Diagnosis
-  + TSH (containing a list of all of the test results)
+  + TSH (containing a list of all of the test results in low to high order)
 * To create the above JSON output file, first create a dictionary with the keys listed above and their corresponding values.
 Then, using the `open` and `json` commands, create and output the information.
+* .html file found in docs/build/.html file corresponding to the index of the sphinx documentation website for this program

 ## Grading Expectations